marc-mrt/marc-mrt.github.io/content/about.md

 type: about
 ---

-I’m Marc Morant, a product engineer dedicated to crafting impactful, user-driven solutions.
+Hi, my name is Marc Morant, I am a product engineer dedicated to crafting impactful, user-driven solutions.
 Over the past 7+ years, I’ve collaborated with startups and scale-ups to deliver high-quality, scalable systems that empower businesses and users alike.

 My passion lies at the intersection of technology and meaningful user experiences.
 Whether driving product innovation, architecting fault-tolerant systems, or leading cross-functional teams, I thrive in dynamic environments that demand creativity, precision, and adaptability.
 I’m eager to continue solving complex challenges with practical, lasting solutions.